-Knowing how to promote your blog post is as important as creating high-quality content.
-You could have written an article that would impress James Joyce himself, but unless it makes it past the competitive noise of digital marketing your efforts could go completely unnoticed.
-It’s important to position yourself in the industry and develop a strong relationship with your followers so that your readers are already interested when your content is published.
-Putting an emphasis on your blog posting does not just drive readers and potential readers to your articles, but it can drive traffic to your website, increase your SEO and position your brand as an expert in your industry.
+Knowing how to market your blog post is just as crucial as crafting high-quality content.
+You could have written a piece that would make James Joyce proud, but unless you can create a buzz around it amongst the crowded digital marketing scene, your hard work will be in vain.
+It is important to establish yourself in the industry, build a strong connection with your readers, so that when you publish your content, they are already engaged.
+Putting an emphasis on your blog post will not only drive readers and potential readers to your posts, but will also drive traffic to your website, improve your SEO with a URL shortener, and make your brand a leader in your area.

 No one teaches you how to promote your blog post in university so I have been learning by doing – and by reaching out to industry experts.
 I asked:

 Quora: ‘How do you promote your content online?’